 "Greg Roskopf’s credentials speak for themself — he’s been a performance and injury prevention consultant for the Denver Broncos, Denver Nuggets and Utah Jazz over the course of 25 years.
 He’s also the man behind Bryson DeChambeau’s incredible transformation over the past six months.

 Roskopf is also the founder of Muscle Activation Techniques and sees plenty of golfers come through his doors looking for help getting physically fit to swing a club well.

 Of all the golfers he sees, there’s a common muscle group they all overlook: the obliques.

 “The obliques are where I see the greatest weaknesses,” Roskopf said.
 “And the obliques are what we need to generate the forces to have a good swing.”

 For golfers, the obliques play a huge role in generating the rotational forces needed for a powerful swing.
 Not only do they help you turn your torso, but they also play a key role in turning your hips.
 And when muscles are weak, they show up as tightness according to Roskopf.
 That tightness prevents a golfer from making a good swing.
 It’s as simple as that."
 Read the full article here!

-Interested in becoming certified in MAT® to further help your clientele?
-Check out our education programs in collaboration with Broadview University by clicking here!
+Interested in becoming certified in MAT to further help your clientele?
+Let's get connected!